MavLeague/pocket_dimension/README.md

 <img src="https://cdn.modrinth.com/data/cached_images/e5eae4dae9dfdb4a2b6146ed7b6795f021b3b294_0.webp" alt="Pocket Dimension in the Overworld" width="25%">

-When you enter your room, the pocket dimension is placed in the Overworld.
-Don't worry — it cannot be destroyed.
-However, other players can enter it as long as you are inside.
-You and the other players will return to the location of the pocket dimension when you leave.
+Once you have activated your room, you can place it in the Overworld.
+Don't worry — if someone tries to destroy it while you're inside, you'll feel it.
+However, other players can also enter it as long as it is placed.
+If it gets destroyed, everyone inside will leave the pocket instantly.

 ## Customization
 ![Example Room](https://cdn.modrinth.com/data/cached_images/cb4494c38e58c482f38e6f1366880dc474db7c6e.gif)